Pewejekubam/qbd-to-gnucash/prd/PRD-Module-Template-v3.4.0.md

 - [ ] Error Logging and Graceful Exit: All errors and exceptions are logged and flushed before process exit, as per core PRD section 7.12 and the logging module.
 - [ ] Change management process is defined.
 - [ ] Test cases/examples are provided.
+- [ ] A README.md document is created for this module, summarizing its purpose, usage, and version history.

 ---